Jacob Meyers Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.34 team ERA that ranks 18th across all league pitching staffs.
+- The Red Sox have a 4.37 team ERA that ranks 18th across all MLB pitching staffs.

-- Red Sox pitchers combine to give up 163 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to surrender 167 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his last time out on Wednesday against the Washington Nationals, the lefty went six innings, allowing two earned runs while surrendering five hits.
+- The lefty's last time out came on Thursday against the Washington Nationals, when he went 4 1/3 innings, surrendering two earned runs while allowing two hits.

-- The 34-year-old has put together a 3.34 ERA and 9.7 strikeouts per nine innings across 16 games this season, while giving up a batting average of .230 to opposing hitters.
+- The 34-year-old has a 4.50 ERA and 10.7 strikeouts per nine innings across 13 games this season, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.